mamalli11/book-store/README.md

 1. Set up a PostgreSQL instance on your server or cloud service.
 2. Set environment variables for your production environment.
-3. Use `pm2` or any process manager to keep the server running.
-4. Run `npm run build` to create a production build.
+3. Run `npm run build` to create a production build.
-5. Start the application with `npm run start:prod`.
+4. Start the application with `npm run start`.

 ## ⛏️ Built Using <a name = "built_using"></a>